ur369eth/ur369.eth/README.md

 - Enter recipient address
 - Input respective Sign Key
 - Click 'Transfer' button and confirm the transaction on the wallet
+- When the transaction is confirmed onchain the UI shows the amount of urTokens being transferred
+- The UI provides a hyperlink for the user to review the transaction details on the block explorer

 ### Decentralized Unprotection of Native Tokens (Claim)

+**_Description:_** urTokens can be transfered if-and-only-if the user enters their respective Sign Key.

-**_Description:_** Unprotecting native tokens from the ur369 smart contract to receive native tokens back into your wallet.
-This operation is executed by burning urTokens and automatically receiving native tokens at 1:1 ratio back into your wallet.
+Unprotecting native is claiming the tokens from the ur369 smart contract to receive the native tokens back into the user's wallet.
+This operation is executed by burning urTokens and automatically receiving native tokens at 1:1 ratio back into the user's wallet.

+The ur369.eth protocol does not charge a fee for this operation, only the gas fee must be paid by the user to validators of the respective chain.

 **_Procedure_**

-- Click on "Claim" button corresponding to tne respective urToken field
+- Click on "Claim" button corresponding to tne respective urToken
 - Enter desired amount to unprotect
+- Smart contract will show the amount of urTokens that will be burned and the amount of native tokens to be received into the user's wallet
-- Enter the respective Sign Key and click on 'Unprotect' button
+- Enter the respective Sign Key, click 'Unprotect' button and confirm transaction on the wallet
-- Smart contract will burn entered amount of urTokens and the respective native tokens will be transferred back into the user's wallet at 1:1 ratio
+- Smart contract burns entered amount of urTokens and the respective native tokens will be transferred back into the user's wallet at 1:1 ratio
+- When the transaction is confirmed onchain, the UI shows the amount of urTokens burned and the amount of native tokens received
+- UI provides the user with a hyperlink for the user to review the transaction details on the block explorer
 - The user can unprotect (claim) native tokens at any time and without restrictions

-### Awward System

-**_Description:_** Upon start of each time period, a random participant address will be selected which will receive an award from the collected % of previous received benefaction-fees and from awards non-collected by users in previous rounds / time periods.

-*_If the system is being used and there are funds within the respective addresses to distribute awards >> the awards shall arrive to the randomly selected ones._*

-**_Procedure_**

-- Smart contract collects benefaction-fee and send 30% of benefaction fee to urgift.eth (award address) and send 30% to ur-impact.eth
-- Each detail will be shown on the 'Award' page regarding collectable assets
-- The randomly selected participant's address will be shown in the Awards page
-- Smart contract will transfer all the collected benefaction-fee to the respective addresses urgift.eth (award address) and send 30% to ur-impact.eth and here stops/end the code functionality

-- Note: The rest of the procedure with respect of 'Awards' is outside of the code's scope and is bound to a game theoretical approach that can be seen in the 'Award' page ('Gift Pool' and "Stateless Pool' stated conditions) >> those transactions to send awards are performed manually (the reason for this approach can be found in the ur369.eth.limo UI (Insight page -- point (14)).
-The transparent nature of the blockchain(s) where urTokens are deployed will attest for the fullfilment of these manual transactions.

 ### Whitelist Mechanism

-**Definition:** Whitelist users can enter the Sign Key to perform a transaction (send urToken) from UI.
-Whitelisted smart contract(s) does not have to input Sign Key to transfer urTokens.
+**Definition:** The user can enter the Sign Key on the UI to perform any transaction with urTokens.
+However, Whitelisted smart contract(s) will not have to input the respective Sign Key to internally or externally transfer urTokens.

 **Implementation Guide:**
-Implementation can be usderstand in two ways.

-Sender is Uniswap or AAVE (Uniswap is whitelisted):
+Foor example, the sender is Uniswap or AAVE (Uniswap is actually whitelisted on the Ethereum mainnet):
    The system checks if the sender is a whitelisted contract address, and then the system allows for it to transfer urTokens without having to input Sign Key.

-**Strategy to Implement Whitelist Functinality:**
+**Strategy to Implement Whitelist Functionality:**
 There are two ways to check that caller is a contract address or not:

 - if(msg.sender == tx.origin): in case of true, caller is EOA otherwise caller is a contract.